PramodKumarMisra/PramodKumarMisra/README.md

 - 👋 Hi, I’m @PramodKumarMisra
-- 👀 I’m always ready to solve real world problems which is related to # Data Science
+- 👀 I’m always ready to solve real world problems which is related to # Data Science including Machine Learning,Deep Learning.
-- 🌱 I’m
+- 🌱 I’m  love to do AI based products
 - 💞️ I’m looking to collaborate on ...data science problem solver
 - 📫 You can reach me via ...
 Linkedin.